Celpear/FlutDot/README.md

 Export your Godot app and run it in Flutter.
 This way you can combine high performance material design apps from Flutter and 3D visual worlds from GoDot.
 Bi-directional communication between GoDot and Flutter gives your GoDot game full access to all hardware sensor data from your smartphone out of Flutter.

+**Repository is currently under development and should only give an impression in which direction the project should rise up.**

 ## Getting Started

 1. Make a Godot Web export to the flutdot_flutter/GoDotExport/ folder.